Fred Burke: Capture and death

 Following the Saint Valentine's Day massacre, Burke continued his pattern of armed robberies and the occasional murder.
 In December 1929, an intoxicated and paranoid Burke, using the alias Fred Dane, was involved in a minor traffic collision in St. Joseph, Michigan.
-When Patrolman Charles H. Skelly became involved with the parties in the collision he was shot and killed by Burke.
-As a consequence, Burke was added to the FBI Ten Most Wanted Fugitives.
+When Patrolman Charles H. Skelly became involved with the parties in the collision, Burke shot and killed him.
 To avoid capture, Burke fled to rural northern Missouri.
 A Michigan police bulletin offering a $1,000 reward said in underscored type: "This man is dangerous and will shoot to kill and every precaution should be used in making his arrest."
 Among the aliases listed for Burke were Fred Dean, Fred Campbell, and Theodore Cameron.
 Burke took on the alias Richard F. White while in Missouri.
 In 1930, Burke married a woman from Sullivan County, Missouri, Bonnie Porter, and took up residence near Green City in Sullivan County.
 While living there, it is suspected that Burke continued committing criminal acts.
-According to an eyewitness account in described in The Chariton Collector, Burke resided in a Kirksville, Missouri hotel, the Traveler's Hotel, for a few days prior to a local bank robbery.
-Later his wife would claim no knowledge of Burke's real identity or his criminal past and thought her husband was just a businessman who regularly traveled.
+According to an eyewitness account described in The Chariton Collector, Burke resided in a Kirksville, Missouri hotel, the Traveler's Hotel, for a few days prior to a local bank robbery.
+Later, his wife would claim no knowledge of Burke's real identity or his criminal past, saying she thought her husband was just a businessman who regularly traveled.